ZacWalk/potato/README.md

 Potato
 ======

-Experimental Web Browser – C++ Windows only
+Experimental Web Browser – Windows only.

+No dependencies, Simple Win32 GDI rendering, some CSS but no Javascript support.